Ghosn-Lab/SuPERR/README.md

 The CMS is a scoring metric we apply to evaluate whether cells in a single-cell RNA-seq experiment retain the same classification variable (e.g. cell type, function, state) between replicate dataset analyses.
 CMS is presented here exactly as in our complementary work "Data Matrix Normalization and Merging Strategies Minimize Batch-specific Systemic Variation in scRNA-Seq Data" which is freely available at [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.08.18.456898v1).
 More details of CMS may be found [here](https://github.com/Ghosn-Lab/BatchNorm)

+The identities used to generate CMS scores in R have been made available as a pre-computed .rds object available [here](https://github.com/Ghosn-Lab/SuPERR-Seq/tree/main/data/Major%20lineages).
+More details on generating CMS scores from these identities may be found in the "methods" section of our manuscript.

 ### Software Requirements